Fire Prevention Tips (and Best Practices) for Landlords

 4. Provide Fire Extinguishers

-Put fire extinguishers in every kitchen and make sure your tenants know how to use them.
+Put fire extinguishers in the kitchen and make sure your tenants know how to use them.
 Not every fire extinguisher works in the same way!
+Also, fire extinguishers should be replaced every 12 years.

 5. Consider a Fire Blanket

-Fire blankets are made out of fire retardant material and are placed over fires to smother them.
-They can be more useful for those who aren't experienced using fire extinguishers.
+Fire blankets are made out of fire retardant material.
+Blankets are placed over fires to smother them.
+They’re particularly useful for small to medium kitchen fires, and can be more useful for those who aren't experienced using fire extinguishers.
 They should not, however, be used to extinguish an oil/fat fire (like one caused by a deep-fryer) since they may end up covered in burning oil.

 6. Consider a Smoking Ban